Zia-ul-Haq: Postponement of elections

-The doctrine of necessity
+Doctrine of necessity

-Nusrat Bhutto, the wife of the deposed Prime Minister, filed a suit against Zia's military regime, challenging the validity of the July 1977 military coup.
-The Supreme Court of Pakistan ruled, in what would later be known as the Doctrine of Necessity (not to be confused with the 1954 doctrine of necessity) that, given the dangerously unstable political situation of the time, Zia's overthrowing of the Bhutto government was legal on the grounds of necessity.
-The judgement tightened the general's hold on the government.
-When Bhutto appeared personally to argue his appeal in the supreme court, he almost affirmed his concurrence with the judges present for not letting off a judgement without imposing some conditions on ruling military government.
+Nusrat Bhutto, the wife of the deposed prime minister, filed a suit against Zia's government, challenging the validity of his military coup.
+The Supreme Court ruled, in what would later be known as the doctrine of necessity, that, given the dangerously unstable political situation of the time, Zia's overthrow of the Bhutto government was legal on the grounds of necessity.
+The judgement tightened Zia's hold on the government.

-Zulfikar Ali Bhutto trial
+Trial of Zulfikar Ali Bhutto

-Former elected Prime Minister Zulfikar Ali Bhutto was arrested during the coup but released shortly afterwards.
-Upon his release, Bhutto travelled the country amid adulatory crowds of PPP supporters.
-On 3 September 1977, he was arrested again by the Army on charges of authorising the murder of a political opponent in March 1974.
+Zulfikar Ali Bhutto was arrested during the coup but released shortly afterwards.
+Upon his release, Bhutto travelled the country amid large crowds of PPP supporters.
+On 3 September 1977, he was arrested again by the army on charges of authorising the murder of a political opponent in March 1974.
 The trial proceedings began 24 October 1977 and lasted five months.
 On 18 March 1978, Bhutto was declared guilty of murder and was sentenced to death.

-In the words of Aftab Kazie and Roedad Khan, Zia hated Bhutto and had used inappropriate language and insults to describe Bhutto and his colleagues.
-The Supreme Court ruled four to three in favour of execution.
-The High Court had given him the death sentence on charges of the murder of the father of Ahmed Raza Kasuri, a dissident PPP politician.
+According to academics Aftab Kazie and Roedad Khan, Zia hated Bhutto and had used inappropriate language and insults to describe him and his colleagues.
+The Supreme Court ruled four-to-three in favour of execution.
+The Lahore High Court gave him the death sentence on charges of the murder of the father of Ahmed Raza Kasuri, a dissident PPP politician.
 Despite many clemency appeals from foreign leaders requesting Zia to commute Bhutto's death sentence, Zia dismissed the appeals and upheld the death sentence.
 On 4 April 1979, Bhutto was hanged, after the Supreme Court upheld the death sentence as passed by the Lahore High Court.

 The hanging of an elected prime minister by a military dictator was condemned by the international community and by lawyers and jurists across Pakistan.
 Bhutto's trial was highly controversial.
+In 2024, in response to a 2011 reference filed by Bhutto's son-in-law and former president of Pakistan, Asif Ali Zardari, Pakistan's Supreme Court ruled that Bhutto was not subject to a fair trial.